Lone Tree Bridge

 Lone Tree, Colorado78 feet tallCompletion 2018

-Design for a new pedestrian bridge involved multiple public presentations and a telephone town meeting with hundreds of Lone Tree residents.
-Our design approach focused on a symbolic leaf form—the logo of the Lone Tree Arts Center.
-In addition, we had an aspirational goal to create a landmark that would represent the community’s ambition while acknowledging the site’s grand vista of the nearby Rocky Mountains.
+Our design approach for a new pedestrian bridge focused on a symbolic leaf form—the logo of the nearby Lone Tree Arts Center.
+The process involved multiple public presentations and a town telephone meeting with hundreds of Lone Tree residents.
+Our aspirational goal became to create a landmark that would represent both the Arts Center and its community’s spirit, while acknowledging the site’s grand vista of the nearby Rocky Mountains.

-Our vision was to balance steel’s efficiency with artist form.
-Relying on our experience using cable and pylon geometry, we created a leaf pylon that is essentially a 3-dimensional lattice truss.
-Constructed of industry standard elements, its geometry is simply twisted to translate stock materials into sculptural form.
-The 78-foot tall, leaf-shaped mast structure rises on the south side of the long-span, cable-stayed bridge.
+Our vision was to balance steel’s efficiency with artistic form.
+Relying on our experience using cable and pylon geometry, we created a leaf pylon, which is essentially a three-dimensional lattice truss.
+Constructed of industry standard elements, the leaf geometry is simply twisted to translate stock materials into sculptural form.
+The 78-foot-tall mast structure rises on the south side of the long-span, cable-stayed bridge.
 Six pairs of cables extend down to support the bridge deck.
 Open mesh sides and a membrane roof protect bridge users and auto traffic below.
 The bridge connects a city green belt to the south with a northern bike path.